ktoso/rx-wiki/How-To-Use.md

 # Creating Observables

-To create an Observable, you can either implement an Observable that (synchronously or asynchronously) executes and emits data by invoking an Subscriber’s `onNext()` method, or you can convert an existing data structure into an Observable by using some Observable methods that are designed for this purpose.
+To create an Observable, you can either implement an Observable that (synchronously or asynchronously) executes and emits data by invoking a Subscriber’s `onNext()` method, or you can convert an existing data structure into an Observable by using some Observable methods that are designed for this purpose.

 ## Creating Observables from Existing Data Structures